Oscar Stanton De Priest: Business

 De Priest studied bookkeeping at the Salina Normal School, established also for the training of teachers.
 In 1889, he moved to Chicago, Illinois, which had been booming as an industrial city.
 He worked first as an apprentice plasterer, house painter, and decorator.
 He became a successful contractor and real estate broker.
 He built a fortune in the stock market and in real estate by helping black families move into formerly all-white neighborhoods, often ones formerly occupied by ethnic white immigrants and their descendants.
 There was population succession in many neighborhoods under the pressure of new migrants.

-Politics
+Cook County Board of Commissioners and Chicago City Council

 From 1904 to 1908, De Priest was a member of the board of commissioners of Cook County, Illinois.

-De Priest was elected in 1914 to the Chicago City Council, serving from 1915 to 1917 as alderman from the 2nd Ward, on the South Side.
+De Priest was elected in 1914 to the Chicago City Council, serving from 1915 to 1917 as alderman from the 2nd ward, on the South Side.
 He was Chicago's first black alderman.

+Resignation and graft trial

 In 1917 De Priest was indicted for alleged graft and resigned from the City Council.
 He hired nationally known Clarence Darrow as his defense attorney and was acquitted.
+Edward H. Morris worked with Darrow on De Priest's defense.

-He was succeeded in office by Louis B. Anderson.
+After De Priest resigned from the council, he was succeeded in office by Louis B. Anderson.

 In 1919, De Priest ran unsuccessfully for alderman as a member of the People's Movement Club, a political organization he founded.
 In a few years, De Priest's black political organization became the most powerful of many in Chicago, and he became the top black politician under Chicago Republican mayor William Hale Thompson.